GianlucaChiarani/AdvancedFilters/README.md

       }
     }
   },

-  /*  The function called when the filters change */
   onFilter: function(json) {
      console.log(json);
   },

-  /*  The json of the predefined filters - optional */
   activeFiltersJson: '{"filters":{"and":[{"field":"date","operator":"*","value":"2022-04-12"}]},"search":"test"}',

-  /*  The translated strings object - optional */
   translations: {
-    "contains": "",
+    "contains": "contiene",
-    "not contains": "",
+    "not contains": "non contiene",
-    "equal": "",
+    "equal": "uguale",
-    "greater than": "",
+    "greater than": "maggiore",
-    "greater or equal than": "",
+    "greater or equal than": "maggiore o uguale", "lesser than": "minore di",
-    "lesser than": "",
-    "lesser or equal than": "",
+    "lesser or equal than": "minore o uguale", "different from": "diverso",
-    "different from": "",
-    "in set": "",
+    "in set": "nel set",
-    "not in set": ""
+    "not in set": "non nel set"
   }
 });
 ```